HakimiX/docker-infrastructure/README.md

 ```

 ### Terraform
-Terraform allows us to manage infrastructure as code (IaC) rather tham using a graphical
+Terraform allows us to manage infrastructure as code (IaC) rather than using a graphical
 user interface.
 It allows us to manage the infrastructure in a safe, consistent and
 repeatable way by defining resource configurations that we can version and reuse.
 ```shell